erosenbl/SARS_outbreak_risk_landscape_mvmt/README.md

 **ECRP_mvmt_shape_params.RDS** - Example dataframe containing gamma distribution shape parameters for daily displacement, by sex, for Elm Creek, MN study area.

+**ECRP_NLCD.RDS** - A SpatRaster with landcover categories from the 30m-pixel National Land Cover Database (NLCD) for for Elm Creek, MN study area.
+This raster file is used in the creation of several summary dataframes here, and used in **Random forest analysis/example_landscape_metrics_calculation.R**.

 **ECRP_sim_input_fall.RDS** - Example list of simulation inputs for the Elm Creek, MN study area, for use in **Example_simulation_run.R**.
 List includes: